Victoria government logo

 Challenges with place-based data requests

-Making data available is the default position of the State, however sufficiently detailed data at the community level is often difficult to find and may not be in existence or collected regularly by any organisation.
+While the Victorian Government is committed to enabling greater public access to Victorian government generated or owned data, sufficiently detailed data at the community level is often difficult to find and may not be in existence or collected regularly by any organisation.

-Additionally, in order to mitigate the re-identification risk and protect the privacy of community members, data may be suppressed.
-This means that values less than a certain threshold will not be provided and may be represented as “less than five”.
+Additionally, to mitigate the re-identification risk and protect the privacy of community members, data may be suppressed.
+This means that values less than a certain threshold will not be provided and may be represented as 'less than 5'.
+Thresholds for suppression vary based on the sensitivity of the data.

 What legislation and compliance are data custodians bound by?

 It may be helpful for place-based initiatives to understand the legislation which government agencies are bound by, and any compliance and risk management processes they go through prior to data sharing.
-A more comprehensive list can be found below in the list of additional resources.
+A more comprehensive list can be found below in the additional resources section.
 Key points include:

 Agencies cannot release personal information